AlasdairF/Classifier/README.md

 Add training documents, category is a string, tokens is a slice of strings.

 	err := classifier.AddTrainingDoc(category,tokens)
-	// and again for each training file
+	// and again for each training document

 If you are going to use the `Test` feature to optimize for the best variables for training then you need to add test files.
 If you don't have any test files then you can add the training files as test files too, this will give you a higher than true accuracy report but it will still help the `Test` function determine the best variables for the classifier.